Big Six reviews

 Which? verdict on Eon

-Eon sometimes offers competitive dual-fuel tariffs, although customer opinions were mixed about its value for money.
+Eon sometimes offers competitive dual-fuel tariffs, although customer opinions are mixed about its value for money.

 Eon's customer service

-We found Eon was among the five slowest energy companies, on average, to answer the phone to its customers in our snapshot investigation into energy call waiting times.
+We found that Eon took 9mins 8secs, on average, to answer the phone to its customers in our snapshot investigation into energy call waiting times.

-Eon offers live chat on its website and our investigation also found it was much faster to get a response from a human in this way, in 4min 3sec on average.
-But other firms were far quicker; the fastest took just 10 seconds on average to respond on live chat.
+Eon offers live chat on its website, and our investigation found it was faster to get a response from a human in this way – 4mins 36secs on average.
+But live chat wasn't available a few of the times we tried, and other firms were far quicker; the fastest took less than a minute on average to respond on live chat.

-Compared with other Big Six suppliers, it sources the greatest proportion of its electricity from coal (see its full fuel mix, below).
+Compared with other Big Six suppliers, Eon sources the greatest proportion of its electricity from coal (see its full fuel mix, below).

 Pros: Offers some competitive fixed tariffs

-Cons: Slow to answer the phone to its customers
+Cons: Fairly slow to answer the phone to its customers, and live chat sometimes wasn’t available in our investigation

 Eon energy prices

-As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal with a different supplier, although it has offered many deals much cheaper than its standard tariff too.
+As you can see, if you were an Eon customer you could have saved a lot of money if you’d switched to a cheaper energy deal with a different supplier, although it has also offered many deals much cheaper than its standard tariff.

 Plus customers who pay by cash or cheque saw their standing charge rise by around £20 each year.